-The largest existing medieval manuscript was written in one day, according to legend
+The largest existing medieval manuscript, the Devil’s Bible was written in one day, according to legend.

 One of the great and mysterious Gothic treasures from Bohemia unfortunately now resides in Sweden, though it did return once a few years ago for a visit.
 The Devil’s Bible, also called Gigas Codex, was written sometime in the 13th century in the Benedictine monastery in Podlažice, near Pardubice in the Central Bohemia region of the Czech Republic.

-The book is the largest medieval manuscript of any kind in the world.
-The name of the book comes from a full page illustration of the devil.
+The Devil’s Bible is the largest medieval manuscript of any kind in the world.
+The name of the book comes from a full-page illustration of the devil.

 Nobody believed he could do it, but they gave him a chance, supplying him with ink, parchment and books to copy.
 The scribe started by copying out the Bible onto parchment but soon realized that even at a pace meant to save his life, he was far too slow.